-Emerg gency Evacuation
+Emergency Evacuation

-Relates to item 6.5 within n the Trust Health and Safe ety Policy & Procedures Manual
+Relates to item 6.5 withi Relates to item 6.5 within the Trust Health and Safety Policy & Procedures Manual

 Tutor/Year Group Class Tutor/Teacher Assembly Point

 Conkers / Nursery Georgina Harrison

 Acorns / Reception Georgina Harrison

-Hedgehogs / 1 & 2 Rebecca Rimmer The healt of cabool on the field haven dithe MUCA
+Hedgehogs / 1 & 2 Rebecca Rimmer The back of school, on the field beyond the MUCA

-Squirrels / 3 & 4 The back of school, on the field beyond the MUGA.
+Squirrels / 3 & 4 Emily Cryar The back of school, on the field beyond the MUGA.

 Owls / 5 Beth Prihar

 Foxes / 6 Peter Guest

-All othe er Staff The back of school, on the field beyond the MUGA.
+All other er Staff The back of school, on the field beyond the MUGA.

-Visitors The front of school
+All Vi sitors The front of school